Flickorz/flickorz.github.io/collections/index.md

 ---
 layout: home
-title: "Welcome to My Blog"
+title: Home
 ---

 # Welcome to My Jekyll Site

-This is the homepage of my Jekyll blog using the Chirpy theme.
-Feel free to explore and read my posts!
+This is a basic Jekyll site.